I learned to love sauteed rainbow chard even more while working in Paris.

 Chard can be eaten raw but it can be a touch too bitter this way.

 If you find young chard in the spring it’s great in a salad with a simple lemon vinaigrette or even a touch of olive oil and balsamic vinegar.

 My favourite way to enjoy rainbow chard is just barely cooked with a few delicious accompaniments including my secret weapon – brown butter.

 Don’t Throw Away the Stems

-If you decide to not make the chard pickle, use a splash of white wine in replace chard pickling liquid when cooking.
+If you decide to not make the chard pickle, use a splash of white wine to replace the chard pickling liquid while cooking.

 - Chard cooks very quickly as the leaves are very soft so it doesn’t need too much cooking.

-- The pickled chard stem will eventually all become the same colour if not separated.
+- The pickled chard stems will eventually become the same colour if not separated.
 I don’t mind them all being the same colour, but if you wish to keep some yellow, some white and some red then it’s best to separate them in different jars while pickling.

 Salad Spinner – This is a great tool for quickly drying vegetable leaves and ensuring that the end result will not be watered down.